shanmugapriyal03/sysarch-acs/README.md

 ####  Reference for Build, Execution, and More
 Refer to the [PFDI ACS README](docs/pfdi/README.md) for detailed build steps, execution procedures, additional information, and known limitations.

 ---

+## Unified Architecture Compliance Suite
+Provides a unified entry point for running BSA, SBSA, PC-BSA validation from a single UEFI application.

+####  Reference for Build, Execution, and More
+Refer to the [Unified ACS README](docs/unified/README.md) for build steps, execution procedures, additional information, and known limitations.

+---